 Snowbleed

-"Good morning, Princess Elizabeth," I'd say as we passed on the steps of the shabby apartment house where we both lived .
-Princess was my neighbor for a couple of years in a northeast city, a cold city blanketed in snow from November into March.
-I was a twenty-something student/cocktail waitress.
-Until the shots crackled and the blood droplets appeared on the snow, I didn't think much about Princess Elizabeth .
+"Good morning, Princess Elizabeth," I'd say as we passed on the steps of the shabby apartment house where we both lived in 1971.
+Princess Elizabeth was my neighbor in Albany, NY, a cold Northeast city blanketed in snow from November into March.
+I was about 19 years old, a student/cocktail waitress.

 No one did.

-Princess Elizabeth was frumpy, pudgy-faced and ever-cheerful.
-Unless she was screaming in the common back stairwell.
 Middle-aged, her skin was more blotchy than lined.
-Her smile seemed unfettered by reality.
+Her comfort seemed unfettered by reality.
+Three coats in August.
 No coat in winter.
-She didn't seem to have a job, walking from dusk to dawn and in between, circling the several blocks that connected us to the rest of the city.
+She didn't seem to have a job, walking from dusk to dawn and in between, circling the several blocks that connected us to the rest of the city, only a few blocks from the capitol.
 She explained that she was a Princess on multiple occasions, as if we were meeting for the first time.

 There was no doubt that Princess Elizabeth, ever alone, never accompanied on her walks nor visited by anyone, was not royalty.
-But she was insistent about her ancestry and no one cared enough to challenge her claims.
+But she was insistent about her ancestry.
+Like many in a post-hippie era, I accepted her by any name.

-Daily, her footfalls pounded hard on the steps when she came into the building - hurrying, looking for someone or getting away from something.
-Now and then, I'd hear her in the common back hall, a faceless voice three stories down, wailing in the stairwell.
+Daily, her footfalls pounded hard on the steps when she came into the building - she was always hurrying, looking for someone or getting away from something.

 That morning, the psychiatrist showed up to take her back to the mental hospital.
 She, Princess Elizabeth , clung to the confusing world she could could barely navigate.

 She had stopped taking her medication.
-B

 Comments